How Do Forest Fires Affect Climate Change?

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Within the past decade, California experienced some of the largest wildfires in American history.
 Intense flames took homes, camps, agricultural land and natural vegetation.
 The frequency of global forest fires is increasing every year.
+How do these forest fires affect climate change

 As scientists evaluate the increase in fire occurrences and intensity, one essential variable stands out.
 Climate change both contributes to and is a consequence of the rise in expansive burning.
 To understand the connection between altering weather patterns and forest fires, we must first evaluate climate change as an independent concept.